1. Not doing anything at all for their skin

 6. Using the wrong makeup

 Skin care is not the only thing that will need to be adapted to the aging skin; makeup will also need to be looked at.
-As the skin ages, heavy makeup is very aging, powdery foundation no longer flatters it, nor do strong, bright and vivid colors.
-Aging skin looks it's best with fine textured, lightweight foundations that will not look cakey and collect in skin's creases making wrinkles look that much more obvious.
+As the skin ages, heavy makeup is very aging, powdery foundation no longer flatters it, nor do strong, bright and vivid colours.
+Aging skin looks it's best with fine-textured, lightweight foundations that will not look cakey and collect in skin's creases making wrinkles look that much more obvious.
 A silky, lightweight foundation with good coverage and light reflecting technology to cover up brown spots, capillaries and uneven skin tone works best.

 Concealer is a must once we pass a certain age.
 When the shadows start to appear, a good concealer will take years off the look of the skin.

-The best mascara for thinning eye lashes is a lengthening formula with a fine brush to separate and define each lash.
-Thickening mascaras just look clumpy on sparse eye lashes, instantly adding years.
+The best mascara for thinning eyelashes is a lengthening formula with a fine brush to separate and define each lash.
+Thickening mascaras just look clumpy on sparse eyelashes, instantly adding years.